evkx/evkx.github.io/content/models/neta/gt/GT_580_AWD/_index.md

 ### Regenerative braking

-[Regenerative braking](../../../../technology/regen/) is available through [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
-[Automatic regen](../../../../technology/regen/#automatic-regen-adaptive) or coasting is not available in this model.
-You can choose between two stopping modes for one-pedal driving.
-Hold mode stops the car completely using friction brakes and creep mode will creep the car forward at low speed.
+[Regenerative braking](../../../../technology/regen/) in this model is primarily facilitated through [**one-pedal driving**](../../../../technology/regen/#one-pedal-driving).
+Unlike some models, [Automatic regen](../../../../technology/regen/#automatic-regen-adaptive) or coasting is not available here.
+You can choose between two stopping modes for one-pedal driving. **Hold mode** brings the vehicle to a complete stop using friction brakes and **Creep mode** moves the car forward at low speed.

 ## Exterior